Silver Spring station

+Silver Spring station is a train station on the Red Line of the Washington Metro and the Brunswick Line of the MARC Train commuter rail system.
+The Metro station averaged 4,536 daily riders in 2023, making it the 19th-busiest stop in the network and the busiest in the state of Maryland.
+Trains travelling south from the station quickly cross the border into Washington, D.C., while northbound trains head underground and make their way further into Montgomery County.

-Silver Spring serves the suburb of Silver Spring, and is located east of the intersection between Colesville Road (Route 384) and East-West Highway (Route 410).
+Silver Spring station mainly serves the populous suburb of Silver Spring and is located east of the intersection between Colesville Road (Route 384) and East-West Highway (Route 410).
 In addition to rail service, several Metrobus and Ride On bus routes also serve the station at the Paul S. Sarbanes Transit Center, formerly known as the Silver Spring Transit Center.

-Silver Spring will be a stop for the Purple Line light rail system, which is currently under construction.
+It will be a stop for the Purple Line light rail system, which is currently under construction.

 History

 Red Line service at Silver Spring began on February 6, 1978.
-Prior to the opening of Forest Glen Station on September 22, 1990, Silver Spring was the northeastern terminus of the Red Line.
+Prior to the opening of Forest Glen on September 22, 1990, Silver Spring was the northeastern terminus of the Red Line.
 MARC trains began service in this location in 2003, replacing the Silver Spring Baltimore and Ohio Railroad Station, located about .25 mi to the south.

 On July 7, 2020, a 7000-series train derailed at low speed on the southbound track as it was leaving the station.
 There were no injuries.
 An investigation is underway to determine the cause.

-The Purple Line system is under construction as of 2022 and is scheduled to open in 2026.
+The Purple Line system is under construction as of 2022 and is scheduled to open in 2027.